 .

-This gaudy museum is dedicated to an unusual combination of themes: Minerals and Yōkai, the demon-creatures of Japanese Mythology.
-There are some beautiful examples of crystal formations, but unless you are a geologist, the latter will probably be the main reason to visit.
+This museum in the Oboke Canyon is dedicated to an unusual combination of themes: Minerals and Yōkai, the demon-creatures of Japanese Mythology.
+There are some beautiful examples of crystal formations, but for us, the Yōkai-section was the main reason to stop by.

-The museum does a good job of introducing some of the more important Yōkai and explaining their origin and modus operandi, giving you important survival tips, should you encounter these often deceitful creatures😉.
-All kidding aside, it’s a lot of fun and an interesting glimpse into an aspect of the rich Japanese mythology.
-The entrance fee is 500¥.
+The museum does a good job of introducing some of the more important Yōkai and explaining their origin and modus operandi, We got lots of important survival tips, should we ever encounter one of these often deceitful creatures;-).
+It’s a lot of fun and we found it an interesting glimpse into the rich Japanese mythology.
+The entrance fee is 600¥ and you can check the current opening times here.

 Buke Yashiki Samurai House

-There are some portrait photographs of the former inhabitants as well as some beautiful painted scrolls and plenty of utensils of daily life.
-Next to the house you’ll find a small shrine and a massive 800 year old cedar tree.
-The views of the surrounding peaks and the opposite slope of the valley from up here are splendid.
+Next to the house stands a small shrine and a huge, impressive 800 year old cedar tree.
+We also loved the views of the surrounding peaks and the opposite slope of the valley from up here.
+The entrance fee is 300¥ and you can check the current opening times here.

-Imagine walking up here every time you wanted to go home – I guess there’s always a price to pay for solitude.
-Watch out for Japanese Rat Snakes on the way up there – we spotted one hiding in the underbrush near the road.
+Imagine walking up here every time you wanted to go home.
+I guess there’s always a price to pay for solitude.
+Keep your eyes peeled for Japanese Rat Snakes on the way up there.
+We spotted one hiding in the underbrush near the road.
 They’re non-venomous, so no need to worry.

 Higashi-Iya Museum of History and Folklore

-The museum is located right next to the Kyojo bus-stop and the entrance fee is 300¥.
+How to Get Here: The museum is located right next to the Kyojo bus-stop.

 Ochiai Traditional Village

-Ochiai is a pretty little village full of traditional houses that lends itself for a great hour or so of exploration.
-The rows of houses are constructed on terraces across the northern slope of the valley and as you would expect, the higher you climb the better the views get.
+Ochiai is a pretty little village full of traditional buildings, which makes for a fun 30 minutes or so of exploring.
+The rows of houses are built on terraces across the northern slope of the valley and as you might expect, the higher you climb the better the views get.

-Apart from a number of cute thatch-roofed houses, there is a small Shinto shrine set in a copse in the centre of the village.
-If you’re hungry, you should check out the small Soba Dojo restaurant at the eastern end of the village serving the traditional regional variation of Soba (buckwheat noodles).
+Apart from a number of cute thatch-roofed houses, we liked the small Shinto shrine, which sits in a copse in the centre of the village.
+We can also recommend the small Soba Dojo restaurant at the eastern end of the village, where we tried the traditional regional variation of Soba (buckwheat noodles).

 Oku-Iya Sightseeing Tour Monorail

-Make sure your schedule isn’t too tight.
+Make sure your schedule isn’t too tight, though.
 If everything goes as planned, the whole trip should take about an hour, but we were in there for a bit longer.

 The people in front of us had some technical problems, so we had to hit the emergency brake and wait for the guy in the maintenance beetle to come and kick-start us.
 Although I have to say, there are worse places to be stuck for half an hour than a beautiful Japanese forest full of fluttering birds.